 Updated pam_smb packages are now available which fix a security vulnerability (buffer overflow).

 The pam_smb module is a pluggable authentication module (PAM) used to authenticate users using an external Server Message Block (SMB) server.
 A buffer overflow vulnerability has been found that affects unpatched versions of pam_smb up to and including 1.1.6.
 On systems that use pam_smb and are configured to authenticate a remotely accessible service, an attacker can exploit this bug and remotely execute arbitrary code.
 The Common Vulnerabilities and Exposures project (cve.mitre.org) has assigned the name CAN-2003-0686 to this issue.
-Red Hat Linux versions 7.2, 7.3, 8.0, and 9 ship with versions of pam_smb that are vulnerable to this issue, however pam_smb is not enabled by default.
+CentOS Linux contains a version of pam_smb that is vulnerable to this issue, however pam_smb is not enabled by default.
 Users of pam_smb are advised to upgrade to these erratum packages, which contain a patch to version 1.1.6 to correct this issue.
-Red Hat would like to thank Dave Airlie of the Samba team for notifying us of this issue.
+CentOS would like to thank Dave Airlie of the Samba team for notifying us of this issue.